bionetslab/ctcl_case_study/README.md

 ![egophily_r=5](/readme_images/egophily_r_5.png)
 *Fig: Distributions of egophily with radius r = 5, across all samples, annotated with Bonferonni-corrected MWU P-values per condition pair.*

+## Citing the work

+Please cite the paper as follows:
+- Will be updated once available.